 IPSA was established under statute by the Parliamentary Standards Act 2009 to pay MPs' salaries and manage the business costs system.
 This includes setting their budgets, paying salaries, and validating business cost claims in accordance with the Scheme of MPs’ Staffing and Business Costs.

 More information about IPSA and our statutory role is available on the Who we are pages of our website.

 Necessary for IPSA to comply with a legal obligation (GDPR article 6(1)(c))

 We process data about you under this legal basis when we need to in order to comply with UK legislation, such as in the areas of equality and employment or for tax purposes.

 Necessary for the purposes of IPSA’s legitimate interests (GDPR article 6(1)(f))

-This is done to make sure that our legitimate interests will never override your right to privacy that require the protection of your personal data.
+This is done to make sure that our legitimate interests will never override your right to privacy that requires the protection of your personal data.

 Examples of when we will process your data in our legitimate interests are: